 5. Wash By Hand

-Do you have any other tips for washing a ski jacket that we didn’t cover in this article?
-If so, be sure to let us know in a comment down below!
+Do you have any other tips for washing a ski jacket that I didn’t cover in this article?
+If so, be sure to let me know in a comment down below!